mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 > *"Why do you need to reach it?
 And please, PLEASE tell me you're not trying to wake it.
 Waking an ancient dragon beneath a city of twenty-eight thousand people would be... apocalyptic."*

 **If Party Explains (Honest):**
-> *"Unbound cult, World-Splitter Components, preventing Second Sundering...
+> *"Unbound cult, World-Splitter Components, preventing Second Worldrend...
 Yes.
 Yes, that tracks.
 That explains SO MUCH.
 The historical patterns, the guard activity, the sealed passages reopened recently...
 Someone IS going down there."*
 >
 > *(Nods decisively)*
 >